niplav/site/leave.md

 reddit/twitter/lesswrong/4chan/….
-Mercifully, I don't have exact numbers, but I would estimate that since I started using the internet ~10 years ago, I have spent ≥~1½h a day on it unproductively, giving me at least `$10*365*1.5h=5475h$` hours wasted.
-Had I poured half of that into honing a new skill, or acquiring a new one… But what is important is to avoid wasting another 5000h, instead of crying about the ones that had already fallen into a screen.
+Mercifully, I don't have exact numbers, but I would estimate that since I started using the internet ~10 years ago, I have spent ≥~1½h a day on it unproductively, giving me at least `$10*365*1.5h=5475h$` wasted.
+Had I poured half of that into honing an existing skill, or acquiring a new one… But what is important is to avoid wasting another 5000h, instead of crying about the ones that had already fallen into a screen.